Online EMDR for PTSD, Trauma & Anxiety

 Integrating EMDR with the SAFE Method™

-At Mindful Track, we combine EMDR with our signature SAFE Method™ — a trauma-informed, mindfulness-based framework that guides you through four stages of recovery: Self-Awareness, Acceptance, Facing, and Embodiment.
+As an integrative therapist I combine EMDR with my signature SAFE Method™- a trauma-informed, mindfulness-based framework that guides you through four stages of recovery: Self-Awareness, Acceptance, Facing, and Embodiment.

 • Self-Awareness: Learn to notice thoughts, sensations, and triggers without judgment.
-EMDR begins with awareness — observing your body’s cues for safety and threat.
+EMDR begins with awareness by observing your body’s cues for safety and threat.

 • Facing: Process painful memories safely using EMDR and acceptance-based therapy - remembering without reliving.